Skip to content

 Are closing costs really 2.5%?

 Average.
 Range 1-4% depending on jurisdiction, lender, and loan type.
 Higher in expensive metros.
-Closing costs are different (property transfer tax often dwarfs other fees).
+Closing costs are different (Stamp Duty often dwarfs other fees).
 Use 2.5% as a planning figure; get an actual estimate from your lender once you have a specific property.

-Generally no. Lenders often require 2-6 months reserves after closing.
-Draining emergency fund before purchase plus moving costs and immediate repairs can leave you genuinely cash-poor.
-Most planners recommend keeping 3-6 months expenses untouched.
+Lenders often require 2-6 months reserves after closing.
+Draining an emergency fund before purchase, plus moving costs and immediate repairs, can result in limited liquidity.
+A common heuristic maintains 3-6 months of expenses in reserve.

 What about gift funds from family?